JiaoZhang-Amanda/CS-interview/Networking/Networking Concept Interview Q.md

 2. User browser can refuse cookies
 3. Cookies exit as plain text on client machine and they may pose a security rist as anyone can open the cookie.

-### 3. Networking hardware
-* Networking hardware, also known as network equipment or computer networking devices, are electronic devices which are required for communication and interaction between devices on a computer network.
-Specifically, they mediate data transmission in a computer network.
-* Networking devices may include gateways, routers, network bridges, modems, wireless access points, networking cables, line drivers, switches, hubs, and repeaters; and may also include hybrid network devices such as multilayer switches, protocol converters, bridge routers, proxy servers, firewalls, network address translators, multiplexers, network interface controllers, wireless network interface controllers, ISDN terminal adapters and other related hardware.

-### Gateway
-A gateway is a piece of networking hardware used in telecommunications for telecommunications networks that allows data to flow from one discrete network to another.
-Gateways are distinct from routers or switches in that they communicate using more than one protocol to connect a bunch of networks[1][2] and can operate at any of the seven layers of the open systems interconnection model (OSI).

-### 3. Difference between Hub, Switch and Router?
-* A **hub** is to sent out a message from one port to other ports.
-For example, if there are three computers of A, B, C, the message sent by a hub for computer A will also come to the other computers.
-But only computer A will respond and the response will also go out to every other port on the hub.
-Therefore, all the computers can receive the message and computers themselves need to decide whether to accept the message. works on the physical layer (Layer 1) of OSI model
-* A switch is able to handle the data and knows the specific addresses to send the message.
-It can decide which computer is the message intended for and send the message directly to the right computer.  works on the data link layer (Layer 2)
-* Router is actually a small computer that can be programmed to handle and route the network traffic.
-It usually connects at least two networks together.
-Routers can calculate the best route for sending data and communicate with each other by protocols.works in *network layer*(Layer 3 of the OSI Model)
-* Collisions are often in a hub environment, because each port on a hub is in the same **collision domain**.
-By contrast, each port on a bridge, a switch or a router is in a separate collision domain.
-* All ports on a hub or a switch are by default in the same **broadcast domain**.
-All ports on a router are in the different broadcast domains and routers don't forward broadcasts from one broadcast domain to another.

-### 5. What is a Proxy Server and how do they protect the computer network?
+### 3. What is a Proxy Server and how do they protect the computer network?
+* Proxy Servers prevent external users who are unauthorized to access such IP addresses of the internal network.
+The Proxy Server makes the computer network virtually invisible to the external users.
 * For data transmission, IP addresses are required and even DNS uses IP addresses to route to the correct website.
 It means without the knowledge of correct and actual IP addresses it is not possible to identify the physical location of the network.
-* Proxy Servers prevent external users who are unauthorized to access such IP addresses of the internal network.
-The Proxy Server makes the computer network virtually invisible to the external users.
-* Proxy Server also maintains the list of blacklisted websites so that the internal user is automatically prevented from getting easily infected by viruses, worms, etc.
+* Proxy Server maintains the list of blacklisted websites so that the internal user is automatically prevented from getting easily infected by viruses, worms, etc.

-### 6. What are the different types of a network?
+### 4. What are the different types of a network?
 Explain each briefly.
 (Network Classifications based on coverage)
 * **Personal Area Network (PAN)**: It is the smallest and basic network type that is often used at home.
 It is a connection between the computer and another device such as phone, printer, modem tablets, etc
 * **Local Area Network (LAN)**: LAN is used in small offices and internet cafes to connect a small group of computers to each other.
 Usually, they are used to transfer a file or for playing the game in a network.
 * **Metropolitan Area Network (MAN)**: It is a powerful network type than LAN.
 The area covered by MAN is a small town, city, etc. A huge server is used to cover such a large span of area for connection.